-Compared to the existing Edge Legacy, many features are easy to customize on the new Edge Chromium browser – and it follows the same standards as other browsers.
+Many features are easy to customize on the new Microsoft Edge Chromium browser – and it follows the same standards as other browsers.
 One such customization is the setting up of the default Downloads folder location to download the files using the browser.
 Even though a minor feature, it helps if you download on a daily basis.
 In this guide, we will be checking out how to change the default download location for the new Microsoft Edge.

 Change default Download location in Edge browser